Doris Blackburn

 Doris Amelia Blackburn (née Hordern; 18 September 1889 – 12 December 1970) was an Australian social reformer and politician.
 She served in the House of Representatives from 1946 to 1949, the second woman after Enid Lyons to do so.
 Blackburn was a prominent socialist and originally a member of the Labor Party.
 She was married to Maurice Blackburn, a Labor MP, but he was expelled from the party in 1937 and she resigned from the party in solidarity.
-Her husband died in 1944, and she was elected to his former seat at the 1946 federal election – the first woman elected to parliament as an independent.
+Her husband died in 1944, and she was elected to his former seat at the 1946 federal election – the first woman elected to parliament as an independent (and the third woman elected to parliament overall).
 However, Blackburn served only a single term before being defeated.
 She later served as president of the Women's International League for Peace and Freedom.

 Early life

 Born in Hawthorn, Melbourne, Victoria to Lebbeus Hordern, estate agent, and his wife Louisa Dewson (née Smith), Doris Hordern became involved in women's rights and peace issues from a young age and served as the campaign secretary of Vida Goldstein, the first woman to stand for election to federal parliament in Australia.
-She married Maurice Blackburn, a fellow firebrand socialist, in Melbourne on 10 December 1914 and spent their honeymoon organising anti-war and anti-conscription campaigns.
+She married Maurice Blackburn, a fellow firebrand socialist, in Melbourne on 10 December 1914 and spent their honeymoon organizing anti-war and anti-conscription campaigns.